dotlang/language/README.md

 - The special `const` function makes sure the value is not changed.
 - Constraint is not part of the type.
 They are code attached to data.
 If you write `y=x` and y is a copy of x, y won't be affected by constraints defined on x.
+- Constraints are defined on data and variables.
+Because of that, you cannot define a constraint on a function (but you can have it for function input and output).
+You can still have constraints on a lambda variable (e.g. `var adder : func[const($)];`)
+- If constraint predicate evaluates to false, an exception will be thrown.

 ###Chaining
 You can use `=>` operator to chain functions. `a => b` where a and b are expressions, mean evaluate a, then send it's value to b for evaluation. `a` can be a literal, variable, function call, or multiple items like `(1,2)`.
 If evaluation of `b` needs more input than `a` provides, they have to be specified in `b` and for the rest, `$_` will be used which will be filled in order from output of `a`.